FormularSumo/formularsumo.co.uk/living-pages/browser-tier-list/browser-tier-list.md

             ]
             cons: [
-                "Does not have the engineering capacity or budget to <a href='https://chrome-commit-tracker.arthursonzogni.com/organizations/commits?repositories=chromium&organizations=Brave,Vivaldi&grouping=yearly&colors=organizations&kind=author&metric=commit&chart=bar&dates=2000-01-01,2025-04-02'>work much on its browser engine</a>", ]
+                "Does not have the engineering capacity or budget to <a href='https://chrome-commit-tracker.arthursonzogni.com/organizations/commits?repositories=chromium&organizations=Brave,Vivaldi&grouping=yearly&colors=organizations&kind=author&metric=commit&chart=bar&dates=2000-01-01,2025-04-02'>work much on its browser engine</a>", "The UI is quite different to and more complicated than most other browsers, and so can take some getting used to and may not be for everyone"
+            ]
             thoughts: ""